-There are several ways you can do that.
+There are several ways you can go about it.
 You can make one big binder for all your moving paperwork or you can do as I do.
-I always make two binders: one for the old house and one for the new house.
+I always make two moving binders: one for the old house and one for the new house.
 This helps me keep both places separate in my mind so I don’t forget all the little details that go with each place.

-Download these cute moving binder cover sheets!
+Bonus: Download these cute moving binder cover sheets!

 You can either use a three-ring binder with dividers or a pocket folder with tabs and a clear pocket on the front like I did.
 It’s really all personal preference.

 How to Organize Your Moving Binder

-Tabs to Include in Your Binder
+Tabs to Include

-Here are some more category ideas to consider including in your moving binder.
+Here are some category ideas to consider including in your moving binder.
 What are some tabs you would add to your moving binder?
 Let us know in the comments below!

 - Moving budget